Diploma in Early Childhood Development & Education (N96)

 About ECDE

-If you love interacting with children and want to play a part in shaping their growth, then our Diploma in Early Childhood Development & Education (ECDE) is the right one for you!
+Love interacting with children and want to play a part in shaping their growth?
+Our Diploma in Early Childhood Development & Education (ECDE) is the right one for you!

-From the first year of study, you will go on attachments at preschools, and get an opportunity to apply and hone your skills alongside experienced educators .
+From your first year, go on attachments at preschools and get an opportunity to apply and hone your skills alongside experienced educators.
 You will build a strong foundation in understanding child development, early childhood care, and education for young children between the ages of 18 months and 6 years.

-In the second year, you will continue your field practicum while learning about the holistic development of a child, as well as curriculum planning and design.
-You will also learn how to encourage children to be curious learners and problem solvers.
+Continue your field practicum in your second year while learning about the holistic development of a child, as well as curriculum planning and design.
+Having learnt how to encourage children to be curious learners and problem solvers, you will put your skills into practice when you go on a six-month internship at a preschool in your final year.

-In the final year, you will deepen your knowledge in your area of interest with electives such as Children’s Literature and Drama for Preschool Education, or take up modules in the Early Intervention track or Mother Tongue Language Teaching – Chinese or Tamil Track.
-You may even choose to take up the 2D & 3D Art modules conducted at the NIEC (Temasek Polytechnic) campus*.
-You will also put your skills and knowledge into practice when you go on a six-month internship at a preschool.
+Deepen your knowledge in your area of interest with electives such as Children’s Literature and Drama for Preschool Education, or take up modules in the Early Intervention track or Mother Tongue Language Teaching Track (Chinese or Tamil) in your final year.
+You may even choose to take up the 2D & 3D Art modules conducted at another NIEC campus*.

 *subject to terms and conditions

 Upon graduation, you will become a certified preschool educator.
-You can go on to upgrade your career through our post-diploma programmes or continuing professional development courses at NIEC, or embark on a local early childhood degree programme with exemption at the Singapore University of Social Sciences.
+You can upgrade your career through our post-diploma programmes or continuing professional development courses at NIEC, or embark on a local early childhood degree programme with module exemption at the Singapore University of Social Sciences.

 Further Studies

-With sufficient relevant experience and additional training through the Advanced Diploma in Early Childhood Leadership, you can also take on leadership roles as a Lead Educator and Centre Leader.
+ECDE graduates can enrol in NIEC’s Post-Diploma Courses to specialise in areas like Mentor Teacher, Senior Infant Educator, or Learning Support.
+With relevant experience and an Advanced Diploma in Early Childhood Leadership, you can also pursue leadership roles such as Lead Educator or Centre Leader.

 Careers